-- Intensive Outpatient Services are provided to members (a minimum of nine hours with a maximum of 19 hours a week for adults and a minimum of six hours with a maximum of 19 hours a week for members under the age of 21) when determined to be medically necessary.
+Intensive Outpatient Services are provided to members (a minimum of nine hours with a maximum of 19 hours a week for adults and a minimum of six hours with a maximum of 19 hours a week for adolescents) when determined to be medically necessary and in accordance with an individualized client plan.
 Services consist primarily of counseling and education about addiction-related problems.
-Services can be provided by a licensed professional or a certified counselor in a structured setting.
-Intensive Outpatient Treatment Services may be provided in person, by telehealth, or by telephone. - Intensive Outpatient Services include the same components as Outpatient Services.
-The increased number of hours of service are the main difference. - Qualified staff at the service provider will assess, diagnose, and develop an individualized treatment plans.
-With your okay they will be able to coordinate services with medical providers or other people involved, such as social workers and probation officers.
+Services can be provided by a licensed professional or a certified counselor in any appropriate setting in the community.